abdohisham12/Weather-Trend-Forecasting/README.md

 ```

 ### 2. Run the Analysis
-- Use Jupyter notebooks in the `notebooks/` directory to explore data and perform analysis.
+- Use Jupyter notebook provided to explore data and perform analysis.
-- Execute scripts in the `src/` folder to preprocess data and train machine learning models.
+- Execute scripts in the folder to preprocess data and train machine learning models.

 ## Results